Destabilizing

 PROPULSION: Headed back toward stability, the third note, a somewhat stable note, propels us towards "home" at the downbeat of the next cycle.

 What rhythms DO NOT destabilize?
 Though 3-3-2 patterns are often present in rock music (i.e. the bass and guitar strumming rhythm on R.E.M.'s Man On The Moon), the music is usually firmly grounded by the kick drum on the downbeat, and especially by the backbeat on the snare drum.
-For this reason, even though it's some of my favorite music, I tend to find rock music and rock drum beats to be very stabilizing, and not very inspiring, propulsive in the dance studio, but maybe I just haven't worked out how to make it work yet, and it's actually a treasure trove of dance-inspiring sounds!
+For this reason, even though it's some of my favorite music, I tend to find rock music and rock drum beats to be very stabilizing, and not very propulsive in the dance studio.
+Maybe I just haven't worked out how to make it work yet, and it's actually a treasure trove of dance-inspiring sounds!